Iowa State, IBM astronomers explain why disk galaxies eventually look alike

 To try to find an explanation, Struck and Bruce Elmegreen, a research scientist at IBM’s Thomas J. Watson Research Center in Yorktown Heights, N.Y., built computer models simulating galaxy evolution.
 And they think they’ve found a fundamental answer in the gravitational pull of the irregular, clumped structure of younger galaxies.

-They report their findings in a paper, “Exponential Galaxy Disks from Stellar Scattering,” just published online by The Astrophysical Journal Letters.
+They report their findings in a paper, “Exponential Galaxy Disks from Stellar Scattering,” published in The Astrophysical Journal Letters.

 Struck and Elmegreen based their paper on the simplest possible galaxy model that still includes all the essential ingredients: a razor-thin disk and orbiting stars subject to the gravity of the massive clumps.